-Under Nevada law, it is a class B felony for a person to drive under the influence of alcohol and/or drugs and thereby cause substantial bodily injury or death.
-Penalties include two-to-twenty years in prison, a possible fine of up to $2,000 to $5,000, and a three-year driver’s license suspension.
+In Nevada, it is a class B felony to drive under the influence of alcohol and/or drugs and thereby cause someone to suffer substantial bodily injury or death.
+Penalties include two to twenty years in prison, fines ranging from $2,000 to $5,000, and a three-year driver’s license suspension.

 NRS 484C.430 states that a driver who is impaired by alcohol or drugs – or who has illegal amounts of alcohol or drugs in their system – commits “DUI causing injury or death” when the driver:

 “does any act or neglects any duty imposed by law while driving or in actual physical control of any vehicle on or off the highways of this State, if the act or neglect of duty proximately causes the death of, or substantial bodily harm to, another person[.]”

 In this article, our Las Vegas criminal defense attorneys discuss:

 - 1. What is the definition of “DUI with injury or death” in Nevada?

 - 2. What is the sentence under NRS 484C.430?